Government Jobs - U.S. Nuclear Regulatory Commission (NRC)

 Applications from the public are now being accepted.
 NRC career opportunities feature competitive starting salaries and the potential for performance-based increases, flexible hours, and the ability to achieve and maintain a balanced lifestyle.

-About the Nuclear Regulatory Commission: "The NRC ensures the safe use of radioactive materials for beneficial civilian purposes while protecting people and the environment."
+Duties and Responsibilities with the Nuclear Regulatory Commission: "The NRC ensures the safe use of radioactive materials for beneficial civilian purposes while protecting people and the environment."
 "The NRC regulates commercial nuclear power plants and other uses of nuclear materials, such as in nuclear medicine, through licensing, inspection and enforcement of its requirements."
 The NRC's prime responsibilities include:

 - Overseeing reactor safety and security,